Applied decoration - BIRDS & ANIMALS

 It is not clear whether their numbering is a re-allocation of disused low numbers within the Early Series, or perhaps a separate little numbering series of its own.
 More examples are needed.
 For the time being at least, they are catalogued within the Early Series.

-Numbers so far identified (suffixed B or Z) are;
+Numbers so far identified are;

 Early Series 4